-Located in the Highlands just off the west coast of the Scottish Mainland, the largest island of the Inner Hebrides is renowned for its unequalled natural beauty, its romantic history and wildlife.
+Located in the Highlands just off the west coast of the Scottish Mainland, this is the largest island of the Inner Hebrides, and it is renowned for its unequalled natural beauty, its romantic history and wildlife.

 As well as mountain walks the island offers a variety of walks along the coast or over the moors.
 Wildlife enthusiasts have the opportunity of spotting the Golden Eagle, the Sea Eagle, the Red Deer and the Otter.
 There’s a few castles on Skye including Armadale Castle, which was once home to the Clan MacDonald.
 Both Skye and Lochalsh offer a good range of castles and folk museums, which are well worth a visit.

-there’s a strong folk music tradition, that has been growing in popularity in recent years, along with dance and rock music, and 2007 featured sets from Sparks and Fun Loving Criminals.
+There’s a strong folk music tradition, that has been growing in popularity recently, along with dance and rock music, and 2007 featured sets from Sparks and Fun Loving Criminals.
 Gaelic rock band Runrig started in Skye.
 Gaelic festivals, agricultural shows, sheepdog trials and piping competitions mean there is always something going on in summer, and the Skye Highland Games will live in the memory after you leave.

-For the golfers, the Isle of Skye Golf Club is perfectly situated right in the centre of the Island, and beach lovers are in for a treat when the weather is good, with lots of small, secluded sandy beaches to relax on and top up your tan.
+For all you keen golfers, the Isle of Skye Golf Club is perfectly situated right in the centre of the Island, and beach lovers are in for a treat when the weather is good, with lots of small, secluded and beautiful sandy beaches to relax on and top up your tan.

-Around 60 percent of the Skye residents still use Gaelic as a first language, and to this day they still speak about Flora Macdonald, who sneaked ‘The Young Pretender’, Bonnie Prince Charlie into Skye after his defeat at the Battle of Culloden.
+Around 60 percent of the Skye residents still use Gaelic as a first language, and to this day they still speak about Flora Macdonald, who famously helped sneak ‘The Young Pretender’, Bonnie Prince Charlie into Skye after his defeat at the Battle of Culloden in 1746.